How to Warm Up Before Exercise

 General movements to warm up the joints

 20 small arm circles (10 clockwise, 10 counter clockwise)

 20 large arm circles (10 clockwise, 10 counter clockwise)

-- 20 lunges (10 each leg)
+20 lunges (10 each leg)

 If you haven’t done your 8fit workout yet today, start with a warm-up that prepares your body but isn’t too taxing.
-Remember to listen to your body and if you’re not physically warm and your movement doesn’t feel fluid and relaxed, it’s best to spend more time warming up.
+Remember to listen to your body and if you’re not physically warm and your movement doesn’t feel fluid and relaxed, spend more time warming up.